ad-si/Rust-Flashcards/cards.md

 ---

-How can we benefit from `Deref`, but for muteable references?
+How can we benefit from `Deref`, but for mutable references?

 . . .